organisciak/dissertation/document/1_intro.md

 Effective information retrieval depends on reliable, detailed information to index.
 Crowdsourcing has the potential to improve retrieval over web documents by having humans produce descriptive metadata about documents.
-In contrast to algorithmic methods, humans are able to provide latent information such as quality judgments or higher-level thematic description, and are good at critical actions such correcting, describing in different language, and connecting to other documents.
+In contrast to algorithmic methods, humans are able to provide latent information such as quality judgments or higher-level thematic description, and are good at critical actions such as correcting, describing in different language, and connecting to other documents.
 More importantly, crowdsourcing looks at human contribution at scales that are potentially useful for retrieval.
 <!-- TODO: awkward paragraph -->